 Conserving land is critical for the health of the watershed and is part of the Chesapeake Bay Program’s Watershed Agreement.
-The goal is to conserve landscapes to maintain water quality and habitat; sustain forests, farms and maritime communities; and conserve lands of cultural, indigenous, and community value.
-An indicator evaluating protected lands is in process for future report cards.
+This Agreement, signed in 2014, strives to preserve 2 million acres by 2025.
+The goal is to conserve landscapes to maintain water quality and habitat; sustain forests, farms, and maritime communities; and conserve lands of cultural, indigenous, and community value.
+The protected lands indicator examines all valuable lands (which includes land to conserve for farms, forests, wildlife habitat, and cultural and natural heritage) and compares them to the land protected with the Chesapeake Conservation Partnership goal to protect 30% of the land by 2030.
+The data used was from 2018.

 More information about this indicator is at Chesapeake Progress.